StayPirate/WhisperHouse/README.md

 #### Context
 I live with some flatmates and i would like to know who is at home when i'm not, and cross those data with the temperature of the apartament.
 This helps me understand who uses  pump up radiators (up to absurd temperatures).

-I deployed those two probes into a Raspberry PI that we use as media center ([Kodi](https://kodi.tv)), so nobody get suspect for an always connected device with router.
+I deployed those two probes into a RaspberryPI that we use as media center ([Kodi](https://kodi.tv)), so nobody get suspect for an always connected device with router.

 That's just in case someone often controls connected devices on the router's admin panel.
 And because *the better place to hide something is putting it under the eyes of all*.
-Plus the little thermomether sensor fits perfectly into Raspberry PI's case.
+Plus the little thermomether sensor fits perfectly into RaspberryPI's case.

 A *genuine use* could be equity divide bills consider who was at home when the radiators were on.
 This could be automaticaly calculated by surveyed data.

 ---

 The [probes](/probes) directory contains all the probes and relative **docs**.